 - Classify and label appropriately all lasers under his/her control.

 - Establish and maintain a current list of those personnel approved to operate each Class 3b or 4 laser under their supervision and provide a copy of the list to the LSO.

-- Complete the applicable online laser safety course at the interval specified in the safety manual.
+- Complete the applicable online Laser Safety course at the interval specified in this manual.

-- Immediately notify EH&S at 215.895.5919 or via email at email@example.com in the event of suspected overexposure to the output beam from a Class 3b or 4 laser.
+- Immediately notify EH&S at 215-895-5919 or via email at email@example.com in the event of a suspected overexposure to the output beam from a Class 3b or 4 laser.